Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Admissibility of positive control operator

 for any $ u,v\in L^{p}(\R_+;U)$ and any $ \t,t\geq 0 $, where we used the linearity of the operators $\mathcal{P}_t$ and $\mathcal{S}_t$ to obtain the last equation.
 Therefore, in view of \cite[Def.
 2.1]{WC}, $(T,\Phi)$ is an abstract linear control system on $L^{p}(\R_+;U)$ and $X$.
 Furthermore, according to \cite[Thm.
 3.9]{WC}, there exists a unique control operator $ B\in \mathcal{L}(U,X_{-1,A})$ such that

 for all $u\in L^{p}(\R_+;U)$ and $t\geq 0 $.
 Lemma \ref{S2.LB} further yields that $B$ is positive.
 Additionally, using \eqref{composition}, one obtains

 for all $v\in U$.
-This concludes the proof. \end{proof} \begin{remark} Note that the above result asserts that positive linear input-maps of abstract positive linear control systems are extensions of families of positive operators that satisfy \eqref{eq:1}-\eqref{eq:2}, but not necessarily the homogeneity property. \end{remark} \begin{remark} In view of Proposition \ref{Admissible-control}, one could relax the definition of $L^p$-admissibility of positive control operators for positive semigroups to
+This concludes the proof. \end{proof} \begin{remark} Note that the above result asserts that positive linear input-maps of abstract positive linear control systems are extensions of families of positive operators that satisfy \eqref{eq:1}-\eqref{eq:2}, but not necessarily the homogeneity property. \end{remark} \begin{remark} We note that the definition of $L^p$-admissibility of positive control operators for positive semigroups can alternatively be formulated as follows